 Is it safe for solo travelers?
-The crime rate is practically non-existent that locals don’t even bother locking their homes.
+The crime rate is practically non-existent and locals don’t even bother locking their homes.

 Suggested by Everywhere with Ferna

 With its crystal clear seawater, solemn environment, and breathtaking views especially at the central part of the mountain where a 360 sight of the island can be embraced from within.

-Locals’ favorite is the public beach Salagdoong which is also a government-owned, what excites the locals most is the 35 feet cliff jumping directly to the blue color sea water.
-And lastly, never missed witnessing the remarkable sunset at Paliton Beach.
+Locals’ favorite is the public beach Salagdoong which is also a government-owned, what excites the locals most is the 35 feet cliff jumping directly to the blue color seawater.

 Suggested by Universal Traveller